 Service Information

-Charles “Charlie” Markert, age 89, of Minnetonka, Minnesota, passed away on Monday, January 19, 2026, at Harmony River Living Center in Hutchinson, Minnesota.
+Charles “Charlie” William Markert, age 89, of Minnetonka, Minnesota, passed away on Monday, January 19, 2026, at Harmony River Living Center in Hutchinson, Minnesota.

 Lorri K Olson says